 Drive time: 2-5 hours, depending on whether you camp or stay in Blanding

-This day is jam-packed with activities, as the area surrounding Blanding is rich in both natural and archaeological history.
+This day is jam-packed with activities, as the area surrounding Blanding is rich in both natural and archaeological history (Read: How to Visit Rock Imagery Sites Like an Archaeologist).
 If you’re well prepared to camp where nighttime temperatures can drop below freezing, pack up the car and continue north on S.R.
 95. If you’re staying at accommodations in Blanding, grab your day pack and head out the door.

 With an itch for more observation of the ancient, hike Junction Ruin at Grand Gulch, the shortest hike to an archaeological site in this area.
 Junction Ruin is a unique Ancestral Puebloan site that sits right at the "junction" with Grand Gulch and Kane Gulch.
 The location features pictographs and petroglyphs as well as other glimpses into the ancient way of life.
 Just shy of 20 miles west from Mule Canyon, this hike is 8 miles roundtrip from the Kane Gulch Ranger Station — the most easily accessible/safest trailhead to leave your vehicle at.
 All of the roads are paved and no 4WD or high clearance is necessary.
 Day-use permits are available at Kane Gulch Ranger Station ($5 a person, per day).
-Browse Cedar Mesa permit information.
-Educate yourself on Grand Gulch's trailhead distances.
-Map of the Grand Gulch.
+For additional permit information, trailhead distances and maps, check with the Bureau of Land Management.

 From the Kane Gulch Ranger Station, you’ll drive about 18 miles to Natural Bridges National Monument.
 It sits at 6,500 feet of elevation and is susceptible to harsh winters, so check the forecast before you go.
 Bring hiking poles and wear microspikes in case there’s ice on the trail.
 If you decide to brave the winter weather, you’re in for a treat: three natural bridges glisten under the low winter sun as they span snow-filled valleys.
 The Horse Collar archaeological site overlook and Owachomo Bridge hike melt out quickly and make great winter destinations.
 If trails are clear of snow and ice, consider hiking the entire park loop.
 During winter, the park offers fewer visitor amenities, so come prepared with food and supplies for your trip.
 The campground in this national monument stays open year-round but is not cleared of snow.